Neal Maupay

-Neal Maupay (born 14 August 1996) is a French professional footballer who plays as a reserve team striker for club Marseille.
+Neal Maupay (born 14 August 1996) is a French professional footballer who plays as a striker for club Marseille.

 Maupay started his career with Nice and was a France youth international.

 Club career

 Nice

 Maupay began his youth career at US Valbonne at age six in 2002, before moving into the Nice academy in 2007.
 He progressed through the ranks into the reserve team at the beginning of the 2012–13 season, scoring four goals in three early-season matches before receiving his maiden call into the first team squad on 15 September 2012, for a Ligue 1 match versus Brest.
 At age 16 years and 32 days, Maupay made his professional debut as an injury-time substitute for Éric Bauthéac during the 3–2 win.
 He was a regular inclusion in the first team squad from October 2012 through to March 2013 and signed a new two-and-a-half-year contract in January 2013.
 Maupay's season was ended by a torn cruciate ligament suffered during a reserve match on 14 April 2013.
 Maupay made 19 appearances and scored four goals during the 2012–13 season and when making his Ligue 1 debut and scoring his first Ligue 1 goal, he became the second-youngest player to achieve both feats.
 His first Ligue 1 goal came in the stoppage time of a 3–2 win over Evian, aged 16 years and 123 days, to be the youngest scorer in the 21st century.

 Despite his breakthrough into the first team squad during the 2012–13 season and after recovering from injury, Maupay was out of favour with manager Claude Puel during 2013–14 and 2014–15 seasons, which ultimately caused his departure in August 2015.
 He made 53 appearances and scored nine goals during three seasons as a first team player at the Allianz Riviera.